-As a Plant Health Inspector at Heathrow, my job is to ensure plant material entering the UK is free from potentially harmful pests and diseases.
+Before specialising in Mycology, I was a Plant Health Inspector at Heathrow Airport, ensuring plant material entering the UK was free from potentially harmful pests and diseases.

 I thoroughly enjoyed my time at Reigate College, and felt the staff went above and beyond to set me up for life afterwards.
 I would 100% not be where I am today if not for the brilliant, supportive teachers I had at Reigate.

-Higher Education: Masters in Food Sustainability, University of Exeter.
-Degree in Biology, University of Bath
+Higher Education: Biology, University of Bath.
+Masters in Food Security & Sustainable Agriculture, University of Exeter.

 Currently: Mycologist, BIOHM